Home » Recipe Index » Desserts

 Please enable JavaScript in your browser to complete this form.

-How to Make 4 Ingredient Peach Cobbler
+How to Make Peach Cobbler

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-Peaches in a square white baking dish.
+Canned peaches in a 9x9 baking dish.

 STEP TWO: Drain the cans of peaches, reserving a quarter cup of the peach juice.
 Add both to the sprayed baking dish.